shafi-fiqh/inheritance/README.md

     force certain inheritors to be present and others to be excluded.
 A sample file can be found [here](config/filter.yml).
 2. [solver.py](src/solver.py)

     This solver produces the fractional shares of each inheritor without asaba and radd.
-Asaba is left only as 'A'.
+Asaba is left only as 'U'.
 3. [full_solver.py](src/full_solver.py)

     This is the final solver.
 In this step we solve for Asaba, Radd and